 Learn about the types of online scams and how to avoid online scams and frauds.
 Discover how to protect yourself from AI scams and stay safe online.

 With the digital world expanding rapidly, online scams and frauds have become more prevalent, targeting people of all ages and backgrounds.
-Scammers exploit technology to devise sophisticated frauds, costing victims billions of dollars each year.
+Scammers exploit technology to devise sophisticated frauds, costing victims billions of dollars annually.

 The key to staying safe online is knowing what to look for, from romance scams to cryptocurrency frauds.
 This article provides a comprehensive look at types of online scams, new AI scams, and detailed tips to avoid online scams and protect yourself effectively.